-- All students must have a comprehensive health plan, which includes hospitalization and can be used while overseas.
+- All students must have a comprehensive health plan, which includes hospitalization and accidents that can be used while overseas.

 - All students must have a valid passport.
-The passport must have at least 6 months left after the study abroad program end date.
+The passport must have at least six months left after the study abroad program end date.

 - Students who receive college work study and study abroad may lose their college work study for the returning semester to Loyola.
 Contact the financial office for specific information.

 - Students will have to pay an Immigration Fee upon arrival.
-This is currently 150 Euro and is subject to increase.
+This is currently 300 Euros and is subject to increase.